dudapickler/hx711_SPI/README.md

 Also you need to activate SPI on your raspberry, this tutorial show how to make it: https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial

-To describe how to connect the pins, I'll be based on these two images:
+These two images describe how to connect the pins:

 Raspberry: http://www.instructables.com/files/orig/FN1/YEKZ/HN824U1E/FN1YEKZHN824U1E.jpg